wp-plugins/tweetpaste-embed/readme.txt

 directly into blog posts and pages.

-It uses the [TweetPaste](http://tweetpaste.thingamaweb.com) API to obtain a block, formatted in a similar way to twitter.com
+It uses the [TweetPaste](http://tweetpaste.thingamaweb.com) API to obtain a block, formatted in a similar way to twitter.com updates.

+Tweets can be embedded using a simple shortcode, and there are a number of options available to customise the look of the blocks.

 == Installation ==

 1. Upload `tweetpaste-embed` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Basic usage ==

 1. Find the tweet you wish to embed, and click its permalink (the link which gives the time at which the tweet was posted)
-1. Copy the numerical ID from the last portion of the web address (for example, the address http://twitter.com/tweetpaste/status/3689199935 gives the ID for 3689199935)
+1. Note down the URL of the tweet
-1. Place `[tweet id=%id]` in a page, where %id is the numerical ID of the tweet you wish to embed
+1. Place `[tweet url=%url]` in a page or post, where %url is the permalink to the tweet.

-You can place more options in the shortcode by looking at the Options page
+You can also simply specify the ID of the tweet using `[tweet id=%id]`.
+(The ID is the string of numbers at the end of the tweet permalink.)

-== Options ==
+== Customisation ==

-All of the following are optional, and defaults can be customised through the Settings > Embedded Tweets menu option in WordPress
+All of the following are optional, and defaults can be customised through the Settings > Embedded tweets menu option in WordPress

 = iframe_width =